aizej/Air-quality-sensor-with-website-interface/README.md

 # Air-quality-sensor-with-website-interface
-Project with Raspberry Pi using an MQ-135 sensor to collect data about CO2 levels in my room, using a web interface in the local network.
+Project with Raspberry Pi using an SHT45 and MH-Z14 sensors to collect data about CO2, temperature and humidity levels in my room, using a web interface in the local network.

 First, we need to gather the data: